|About Us||Patients, Families & Visitors||For Health Professionals||Careers||Research & Training||Ways to Give|

 How can I measure pressure quickly?

-1. Prime the pressure circuit with the normal saline (the flush solution does not require heparin or pressurization).
+2. Prime the pressure circuit with the normal saline (the flush solution does not require heparin or pressurization) and connect the syringe to the stopcock as shown in the Figure 1.

-3. Prior to measuring bladder pressure, the catheter remains open to continuous drainage, therefore, the bladder should be empty.
-Perform hand hygiene and don non-sterile gloves. .Clamp the drainage bag as shown in the diagrams.
+5. Prior to measuring bladder pressure, the catheter remains open to continuous drainage, therefore, the bladder should be empty.

-4. Fill the bladder with 25 ml of normal saline using the 60 cc syringe.
-This ensures that the volume of fluid in the bladder is constant for each measurement.
-Fluid is required to transmit the pressure to the transducer.
+7. Fill the bladder with 25 ml of normal saline using the 60 cc syringe.
+Turn the stopcock to the syringe to the "off" position after the saline is instilled.
+This ensures that the volume of fluid in the bladder is constant with each measurement, but not enough to influence pressure.
+Some fluid is required to transmit the pressure to the transducer.

-6. Close the stopcock off to the syringe, and obtain the mean pressure reading.
+8. Obtain the pressure measurement.
 The abdominal blood flow should produce fluctuations in the waveform with the heart beat.
-Should the waveform (displayed in a small scale) fail to produce fluctuations, flush the line and transducer as you would to troubleshoot dampening of any pressure waveform.
-Remove non-sterile gloves and perform hand hygiene.
+Should the waveform (displayed in a small scale) fail to produce fluctuations, flush the line and transducer (troubleshoot as you would any dampened waveform).

 Clinical Educator, CCTC